You and I have a lot in common.

 You can afford some cover.

-You may not be able to afford gold plated cover right now but you can afford some cover.
+You may not be able to afford gold plated cover right now, but you can afford some cover.

-Don’t forget you get full tax relief on your premiums. and even better, your company can pay your premiums if you’re a Director without triggering a BIK liability.
+Don’t forget you get full tax relief on your premiums.
+And even better, your company can pay your premiums if you’re a Director without triggering a BIK liability.

-It could happen at anytime.
+It could happen at any time.

-At it’s core, income protection is simple:
+At its core, income protection is simple:

 If you can’t do your job due to any accident or illness (excluding pre-existing conditions) for longer than your chosen waiting/deferred period, the insurer will pay you a replacement income until you get back to work or reach your chosen retirement age.

-Yeah, I had three babies, new business, busy, busy.
-I get it, being self employed is crazy busy.
-But you need to take time to protect yourself against the “what ifs” because while you’re all focused on sales and marketing, you might get blindsided by an unforeseen, catastrophic event that puts your business on hold while you deal with a long term condition.
+I get it; starting out self-employed is crazy.
+But it would be best if you protect yourself against the “what ifs” because while you’re laser-focused on sales and marketing, you might get blindsided by an unforeseen, catastrophic event that puts your business on hold.
+At the same time, you deal with a long term condition.

 Anyway, how long does it take to get a quote and complete an application form online?
-15 minutes, maybe 20.

 They’ll find some way to wriggle out of paying, the swines!

-I had made a house insurance claim before and got nowhere, friends had trouble with car insurance claims.
-I thought life insurance providers were same.
+I had made a house insurance claim before and got refused, and friends had trouble with car insurance claims.
+I thought life insurance providers were the same.

 They’re not, and you can choose to believe this or not, but they actually welcome claims and want to pay them.
-Otherwise, there’s no need for anyone to have cover.
+Otherwise, there’s no need for anyone to have a cover.